CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 ## Log into the new cluster

-To find this IP address you need to go to the webpage where you configured the Azure CycleCloud Clusters: https://IP-address/home
+To find this IP address you need to go to the webpage for your Azure CycleCloud Clusters: https://IP-address/home <br>

-Double Click Scheduler,
+Double Click Scheduler, <br>
-Under view details double click scheduler, and a pop-up window will appear Click on the connect button in  the upper right corner.
+Under view details double, click scheduler, and a pop-up window will appear<br>
+Click on the connect button in the upper right corner.<br>
 Copy and past the login command that is provided.
-It will have the following syntax:
+It will have the following syntax: <br>

 ```
 ssh -Y $USER@IP-address